 Carrick-a-Rede Rope Bridge, Co.
 Antrim.
 It is a famous rope bridge near Ballintoy.
 The bridge links the mainland to the tiny island of Carrickarede.
 It spans 20 metres and is 30 metres above the rocks below.

 The bridge is mainly a tourist attraction and is owned and maintained by the National Trust.
 In 2009 it had 247,000 visitors.
 The bridge is open all year round (subject to weather) and people may cross it for a fee.

 Bushmills Factory, Co.
 Antrim – Where one of Ireland’s most famous drinks is made

 Bushmills Irish Whiskey is made at Ireland’s oldest working distillery in County Antrim, Northern Ireland.
-The Bushmills Brand Experience encompasses guided tours around a working distillery with all the associated sights and smells, tutored whiskey tastings, a specialist whiskey shop and a well stocked gift shop with exclusive Bushmills merchanise.
+The Bushmills Brand Experience encompasses guided tours around a working distillery with all the associated sights and smells, tutored whiskey tastings, a specialist whiskey shop and a well-stocked gift shop with exclusive Bushmills merchandise.
 There is also a restaurant serving lunches and Bushmills inspired treats throughout the day.
 The Distillery Tour Centre is open 7 days a week.

 Dunluce Castle, Co.
 Antrim – A beautiful place

 Dunluce Castle is located dramatically close to a headland that plunges straight into the sea, along the North Antrim coast, and was the headquarters of the MacDonnell Clan.
 There is archaeological evidence of a village that surrounded the castle which was destroyed by fire in 1641.